mfreel14/World_Weather_Analysis/README.md

 ## Project Overview - World Weather Analysis

-Adding the weather description to the weather data you’ve already retrieved in this module.

-Create prompts for beta testers to use input statements to filter the data for their weather preferences, which will be used to identify potential travel destinations and nearby hotels.
+1. The project creates prompts for beta testers to use input statements to filter the data for their weather preferences, which will be used to identify potential travel destinations and nearby hotels.

-From the list of potential travel destinations, the beta tester will choose four cities to create a travel itinerary.
-Finally, using the Google Maps Directions API, you will create a travel route between the four cities as well as a marker layer map.
+2. From the list of potential travel destinations, the beta tester will choose four cities to create a travel itinerary.
+Finally, using the Google Maps Directions API, a travel route between the four cities as well as a marker layer map will be created.

 ## Resources